JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-routing.md

 ```

 This approach allows you to:
-* Create more user-friendly and readable URLs
+* Create more user-friendly and readable URLs.
-* Hide implementation details from the URL
+* Hide implementation details from the URL.
-* Implement custom URL patterns that match your application's domain
+* Implement custom URL patterns that match your application's domain.
-* Maintain a consistent URL structure even if your internal routing changes
+* Maintain a consistent URL structure even if your internal routing changes.

 ## Third-party alternatives